benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- We can combine `revalidate` with the 3rd option for `fallback:`...
+- We can combine `revalidate` with the 3rd option for `fallback`...
   - `'blocking'` to provide a different user experience
 - If you remember, `false` meant that requested pages that were not pre-rendered are a 404
   - And `true` meant that non-pre-rendered pages can be requested...